 Since Christmas is a Christian holiday, employers should make it clear that attendance is not required or even expected.
 If the party is scheduled after business hours, some people may be unable to attend due to family responsibilities.
 In general, employees should not feel that not attending the party affects their career.

-Because so many employees feel obligated to attend the office holiday party, employers should accommodate any special dietary requirements, especially any based in religious belief.
-Providing food for employees is especially important if alcohol will also be served.
+Because so many employees feel obligated to attend the office holiday party, employers should ask ahead and accommodate any special dietary requirements, especially any based in religious belief.
+Providing for diets such as the paleo or keto diet is more discretionary.
+Providing food for employees is especially important though if alcohol will also be served.

 Everyone expects free booze at the office Christmas party, but how much is too much?
 Employers should consider restricting the amount of alcohol available and cut off those who are drinking too much.
 Also consider how employees will get home after the party.
 Employers may want to give advice about not drinking and driving since an employer may be held vicariously liable for employees driving home from an office party.
 Employers may even want to offer services like taxis or ride-sharing services.
 Since alcohol also leads to loose lips, managers should avoid conversations about performance, promotion, salary or career prospects.